 Basic geography shows that the deeper you dig into the earth the hotter is becomes (and the more pressure too).
 Some measure it as .7 degree centigrade per every mile journeyed downward.
 The idea is this, what if we dig deep enough to reach a very high temperature and instead of using water, we could create some synthetic fluid with specialized features such as low boiling point whose vapor has the required pressure characteristics.
 All we need do is pump such fluid into the ground, get it heated up and it comes back up as highly pressurized gas which can be used to drive turbines for electricity production.
 At least there is a never ending supply of heat.

-It sounds simplistic albeit it is probably packed with enough complexity to make scientists think rocket science is junior level arithmetics.
+It sounds simplistic albeit it is probably packed with enough complexity to make scientists think rocket science is junior level arithmetic.
 However, the whole idea is to look inward to the unending (basically) power stored in the earth crust.
 If this can be achieved, the concept of energy generation would change forever.
 Cheap energy should put 100% electric vehicles on the road and if technology comes to the rescue, we could even have batteries that could charge fully in 5 minutes.